 - Thus فَمَآ أُوتِيتُم مِّن شَىۡءٍ۬ فَمَتَـٰعُ ٱلۡحَيَوٰةِ ٱلدُّنۡيَا is the culmination of all of our life experiences.

 What is مَتَـٰع

-- It means something that we utilize, but not necessarily enjoy eg. a spoon or shovel.
-Nobody shows off their scrubs or shovels 🙂 Literally in the Arabic language, it also means reaching maturity, refined & ready to be used.
+- It means something that we utilize, but not necessarily enjoy eg. a spoon or a shovel.
+Nobody shows off their spoons or shovels 🙂 Literally in the Arabic language, it also means reaching maturity, refined & ready to be used.
 Anything that reaches mataa’ is something that (1) reaches its most maturity level it possibly can & (2) can be benefited from & (3) put to use.

-- Thus what it means is that all our experiences that we go through, whether we perceive them as good or bad, are to mature us, it is part of our growth.
-There are some things that we are proud of, and some things that we aren’t but all of them are parts of our maturation process.
+- Thus what it means is that all our experiences that we go through, whether we perceive them as good or bad, are to mature us.
+It is part of our growth.
+There are some things that we are proud of, and some things that we aren’t, but all of them are parts of our maturation process.
 That pang of regret when we look back in life is a gift from Allah because it may be the means that brings us back or closer to Allah.
 Remember the story of the man with 2 gardens in Surah Al-Kahf, whom lost all of his beautiful gardens but at the end of that tragic, he said: “Would that I had ascribed no partners to my Lord.”
 [Al-Kahf 18:42] That regret is a happy ending to that story because he turned back to Allah s.w.t.